theChriscen/Retro-Funding/README.md

 ## Onchain Builders

-The Onchain Builders model analyzes and scores blockchain-based projects based on their onchain activity.
+The Onchain Builders model analyzes and scores active Superchain projects based on their onchain activity.
 It processes raw metrics through a multi-step pipeline to produce normalized, weighted scores that reflect project performance across different chains and time periods.

 <details>
 <summary>Pipeline Steps</summary>